 Revenue climbed 23 percent to $16 billion, the Peoria, Illinois-based company said in a statement today.
-The average of 13 estimates (CAT) compiled by Bloomberg was for $16.1 billion.
+The average of 13 estimates (CAT:US) compiled by Bloomberg was for $16.1 billion.
 Net income rose to $2.37 a share, beating the $2.13 average of 21 estimates.
 Caterpillar raised its full-year profit forecast while maintaining its projected 2012 sales.
 The shares fell the most in seven months.

 “They still reported a big number but lower than expected on near-term softness in China and Brazil,” Larry De Maria, a New York-based analyst for William Blair & Co. who recommends buying the shares, said in an interview.
 “There was no change to the top-line guidance.
 People want to see the whole thing.”